opsmill/infrahub/docs/topics/artifact.md

     transformation: "<name or ID of a transformation>"
 ```

-## Artifact

-You can access an Artifact via the frontend and via GraphQL, but you shouldn't manually create them.
+You can access an artifact via the frontend or GraphQL, but you shouldn't manually create them.
 Infrahub should generate and manage all artifacts.

 ## Examples

-### Startup Configuration for Edge devices
+### Startup configuration for edge devices

-The project [infrahub-demo-edge](https://github.com/opsmill/infrahub-demo-edge) includes most elements required to generate the startup configuration of all Edge Devices.
+The project [infrahub-demo-edge](https://github.com/opsmill/infrahub-demo-edge) includes most elements required to generate the startup configuration of all edge devices.

 In the `.infrahub.yml` the artifact definition is configured as follows: